learn-co-students/excel-to-python-data-science-intro-000/README.md

 cities = travel_df.to_dict('records')
 ```

-And now that we have data, we can operate on just like a normal list of dictionaries.
+And now that we have data, we can operate on it just like a normal list of dictionaries.

 ### Working with the keys and values functions